Samonella7/The-Rising-Underworld/README.md

 This is an add-on for The Battle For Wesnoth (www.wesnoth.org).
-It is currently only availabe on the stable branch, 1.12.6
+It is currently only availabe on the stable branch, 1.12.6 Special thanks and image credits are in _main.cfg

 Please comment at https://forums.wesnoth.org/viewtopic.php?f=31&t=43630